elasticio/api-docs/source/includes/_workspaces.md

 ```

 This endpoint allows to add platform suppost User into Workspase with owner role.
 The attribute `support_user_id` should be definet for Contract or Tenant.
+If support user is not a member of corresponding Contract he/she should be add to this Contract with owner role as well.

 ### HTTP Request